Justinon/nyt-crossword-to-kindle/README.md

 If you see this, then you misconfigured your `cookies.nyt.txt` file during setup.
 Try following [this step exactly again](#3-get-your-nytimes-login-cookies).

+## Donations
+This tool has been a lot of fun to build.
+I love maintaining it, but I drink a lot of coffee to do so.

+This will forever be a free tool...your donation is never obligatory, but if you want to show some appreciation and keep this alive, we can [virtually cheers over a coffee](https://www.paypal.com/donate/?business=6ZFC75LLTQA3N&no_recurring=0&item_name=Keep+nyt-crossword-to-kindle+%28and+me%29+running+with+a+coffee+%E2%98%95%EF%B8%8F%E2%9D%A4%EF%B8%8F&currency_code=USD).

 <!-- ## TODO: